ilivans/deep-learning-ud730/README.md

 # deep-learning-ud730
-Assignments of Udacity Deep Learning class with TensorFlow
+Assignments for Udacity Deep Learning class with TensorFlow